CDTA Online

 The lower denture has to contend with more tongue and muscle movements than the top denture, and the gums shrink more than the upper jaw.
 To cater for this, it is best to keep your tongue low in your mouth and just touch your lower front denture teeth.
 You should find that you can hold the lower denture in place, even when you open your mouth wide.
 Obviously you will need to move your tongue when eating, drinking or talking, but try to keep this as the tongue’s “rest” position for the remainder of the time.

 If you’re going to sneeze, cough or yawn, hold a tissue or your hand close to your mouth so that your lower denture does not slip out.
 If you feel sick we advise you to remove your dentures completely and keep them safe until you feel better.
+Dental Feedback.

 If your mouth is suitable, it may be worth considering implant-retained dentures which are more secure.
 Talk to your clinical dental technician and your dentist.